More Control, Less Hassle: Self-Serve Recovery with Point-in-Time Restore

 Take your ducks back in time

 Point-in-time restore is now available in MotherDuck.
-Users can now access a configurable retention period of up to 90 days of historical retention.
+Users can now access a configurable retention period of up to 90 days of historical retention for course-grained time travel and backup/recovery.
 We're so glad to bring this feature to MotherDuck users, and we hope it adds an extra layer of confidence to your queries, whether you're reverting a change you made on purpose or, well, you simply ducked up.

 Subscribe to motherduck blog